MarkusJx/node-ms-passport/README.md

 #### ``static enumerateAccounts(target?: string | null): Promise<Credential[]>``
 Get all password vault accounts.
-The target may be a name of a account to search for or end with an '*' to match all targets with a name same to the name given, so 'user*' will return all accounts starting with 'user'.
+The target may be a name of a account to search for or end with an asterisk to match all targets with a name same to the name given, so 'user*' will return all accounts starting with 'user'.
 If the argument is omitted or set to null,